 Feeling lost when you first arrive is one of the most overwhelming feelings any first time traveller can have, but it is completely normal too.
 By taking a few days to rest and by having a nice comfortable base to go back to, you can explore your surroundings gradually and easily.
 You will be able to get a handle on where the MRT stations are, where the public transport is, where to get a taxi or a tuk tuk from and where most things are in relation to where you are staying.
 That way after a couple of days when you are ready to hit your itinerary and start exploring properly you won’t be wondering around like a lost tourist with your head in a guidebook and a huge map sticking out of your pocket.

 This is one of the best ways to get used to your new surroundings without feeling overwhelmed.
-Just take a nice, easy walk around your immediate environment and you will probably see just how easy it is to find accommodation in a new place when you see how many hostels and guesthouses there are for you to walk into, and how many bars, cafes, shops and other essential places that there are within a short walking distance.
+Just take a nice, easy walk around your immediate environment, even if it is just the immediate street your accomodation is on, and you will probably see just how easy it is to find accommodation in a new place when you see how many hostels and guesthouses there are for you to walk into, and how many bars, cafes, shops and other essential places that there are within a short walking distance.
 Don’t underestimate this subtle bit of knowledge, as it can really provide a huge confidence boost the first time you arrive in a new place without any plan or pre booked accommodation.
 Remember, in these first couple of decompression days you can easily get a tuk tuk, taxi or bemo (depending on where you are) back to your hotel if you stray a little too far.

-Just as important if you are travelling with someone as it is if you are travelling alone, just making the effort to say hi to someone can really make a huge difference, so whilst you still have that comfort zone of a private room head to a backpacker bar, get to know where the good hostels are, where the good eating spots are.
+Other backpackers are a great source of information and inspiration, and this is just as important if you are travelling with someone as it is if you are travelling alone.
+Just making the effort to say hi to someone can really make a huge difference, so whilst you still have that comfort zone of a private room head to a backpacker bar, get to know where the good hostels are, where the good eating spots are.
 Make some friends!
 One of the best things about backpacking around the world is the friendships you make.

 First time travellers can often feel a little homesick at first, especially if they are feeling the effects of culture shock, so just call home.
 Let friends and family know where you are, that you are safe, bask in the familiarity of talking to them, then let it go.
 Let that small bit of reassurance assuage any feelings of homesickness and then remember that you are on the trip of your lifetime.